dams333/lib-unit/README.md

 - To stop testing malloc, use `stop_malloc_catcher_and_print_leaks`.
 That will print leaks summary in log file
 - To check non protected malloc, call `start_malloc_breaker` just after the `start_malloc_catcher` and stop it with `stop_malloc_breaker` just before the `stop_malloc_catcher_and_print_leaks`
 - If the test crash with `malloc breaker` ans the same test doesn't crash without.
 That's you have a non protected malloc
+- Warning, if you have `malloc_breacker` activated, no leaks gonna be detected.
+Indeed, the failed malloc not allocating memory, there will be no leaks
 - You can use  `stop_malloc_catcher` to stop checking the malloc without checking the leaks
 - To use malloc tests, you need to compile the executable with `-ldl -rdynamic`
 - Special thanks to tmatis and his `https://github.com/tmatis/ft_mallocator` for the explanation of his strategy to catch the mallocs